Figuig

-Figuig or Figig (Note: فجيج) is an oasis town in eastern Morocco near the Atlas Mountains, on the border with Algeria.
+Ifeyyey) or Figig is an oasis town in eastern Morocco near the Atlas Mountains, on the border with Algeria.

 The town is built around an oasis of date palms, surrounded by rugged, mountainous wilderness.
 Modernization has somewhat raised the standard of living, and drawn much of the town's population away, so that it is now struggling to reach stability.
 Its population in 2014 was 10,872, down from a peak of 14,571 in 1982.

 The Ksour Range is a mountainous area extending between Figuig and El Bayadh.

 Population

 In addition to Berber-speaking sedentary people, the population of the oases includes many marabouts who call themselves sharifs and have played an important role in social cohesion over the past centuries, softening feuds and quarrels between villages or within villages.
 A third element of the population is the Harratins gathered in Zenaga where they live in a particular neighborhood: Al-Hahda.
 They are workers of inferior status, responsible for the maintenance of the foggaras and, in general, the main agricultural works in the palm plantation.
 The descendants of slaves are often confused with the Harratins.
 The small Jewish Berber population, formerly gathered in the two mellahs of Zenaga and Udaghir, has practically disappeared.
 There were 5,000 subjects at the beginning of the twentieth century.